When is Election Day?

 What if I still want to vote in person?

-Polling places in New York City will be open from 6 a.m. to 9 p.m.
 Hours are different if you are voting early.
-New York’s early voting period begins June 13 and lasts through June 21.
+New York’s early voting period begins October 24 and lasts through November 1.

 If you would like to vote in person, doing so during this time allows for voter traffic to be spread out so there are fewer people at polling places on Election Day.